mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.7 - 2017-10-17 =
+* Improved: subscribing from the same IP address is progressively throttled.
+Thanks Suyog Palav, Piyush Kumar and Bits of Freedom!
+* Fixed: WordPress users without an email address will not be added as subscribers;
+* Fixed: bug asking subscribers to leave the first field empty in MailPoet subscription forms;
+* Fixed: plugin no longer fails to activate on sites when certain user roles do not exist.
+Thanks to all who reported this!

 = 3.0.6 - 2017-10-10 =
 * Fixed: subscription forms to not throw form validation engine errors;